A world where African women and girls are valued and respected as leaders and equal in every way.

 Our Origin Story

-Kakenya's Dream Founder and President, Dr. Kakenya Ntaiya, is a world-renowned educator and activist for girls' rights who has channeled her own life experiences into creating lasting change both in her indigenous Maasai community and across rural Africa.
+Kakenya's Dream Founder and President, Dr. Kakenya Ntaiya, is a world-renowned educator and activist for girls' rights who has channeled her own life experiences into creating lasting change both in her indigenous Maasai community in Kenya and across rural Africa.

 In the Maasai tradition, women’s only accepted roles in society are as wives and mothers.
 The majority of girls in her community are forced to undergo female genital mutilation (FGM), a harmful practice considered to be a rite of passage that prepares girls for marriage and marks an end to their education and dreams for their future.